i-core/keepalived-dockerfile/README.md

     - KEEPALIVED_UNICAST_PEERS - An IP of a peer participating in the VRRP group.
 Required.
     - KEEPALIVED_VIRTUAL_IPS - VRRP virtual ip address.
 Required.
     - KEEPALIVED_STATE - Defines the server role as 'MASTER' or 'BACKUP'.
 Default: BACKUP
     - KEEPALIVED_PRIORITY -  Election value, the server configured with the highest priority will become the Master.
-Default: random 1-200
+Default: random 1-199 for backup, 200 for master
     - KEEPALIVED_INTERFACE - The host interface that keepalived will monitor and use for VRRP traffic.
 Default: ens192
     - KEEPALIVED_PASSWORD - A shared password used to authenticate each node in a VRRP group.